department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

     The Decision Review Officer will finish their review and transfer your case to the Board of Veterans’ Appeals.
 The Board reviews cases in the order they are received as determined by the date of the VA Form 9.
 A judge will begin work on your appeal when it is among the oldest appeals that are ready for their review.
     </p>
     <p>
     If you are suffering a serious illness or are in financial distress, or for other sufficient cause, you can apply to have your appeal Advanced on Docket.
 If you are older than 75, your appeal will receive this status automatically.
-Advanced on Docket appeals are prioritized so that they are always at the front of the line.
-Learn how to request Advanced on Docket status.
+Advanced on Docket appeals are prioritized so that they are always at the front of the line. <a href="/disability-benefits/claims-appeal/request-a-priority-review/">Learn how to request Advanced on Docket status</a>.
     </p>
   </li>
   <li class="list-group-item">